gca-research-group/tee-compartimentalisation-study-case/README.md

 ![Sequence Diagram of the Write Operation](./figs/write.png)

-*Figure 5: Sequence diagram of the write operation in the Integration Solution.*
+*Figure 5: Writing data to a digital service.*
 <!--(Author: Rafael Zancan-Frantz, Applied Computing Research Group, Unijuí University, Brazil).-->

 The sequence diagram in **Figure 5** provides a structured view of how data is securely transmitted from the **Integration Process** to a **Digital Service**.
 Below is an explanation of the steps involved in the write operation: